GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: I am actually a bit hungover this morning and overall was not feeling it but it wasn't too bad.

+### 2024-04-02 20:57:50
+#### Almost finished ordered linked list
+**Description**: Found out that its easy to get inheritance wrong when using templates.
+Need to use this->method to make method work with inherited classes.
+Added small modification to OrderedLinkedList

+**Feelings**: I was quite tired actually and it was a struggle to get started.
+But overall it went quite smoothlyly.
+I found a really interesting behaviuor of using inheritance with templates so I am satisfied.